-The San Diego County Recorder’s records may show information regarding recorded easements, lis pendens, liens, etc. on a property that can be researched online by clicking here, or in person at the Downtown office at 1600 Pacific Highway, Room 103, San Diego, CA 92101.
+The San Diego County Recorder’s records may show information regarding recorded easements, lis pendens, liens, etc. on a property that can be researched online on the Recorder's website or in person at the Downtown office at 1600 Pacific Highway, Room 103, San Diego, CA 92101.

 EFFECT OF TAX DEED TO PURCHASER

 The Tax Deed to Purchaser conveys title free of all encumbrances existing before the sale with the following exceptions as stated in California Revenue and Taxation Code §3712: